-The webinar will also facilitate dialogue and reflect on ways in which non-profit organizations can strengthen effective, online public engagement and global citizenship activities for the communities they serve.
+The webinar also facilitated dialogue and reflections on ways in which non-profit organizations can strengthen effective, online public engagement and global citizenship activities for the communities they serve.

 Follow #ICNEngage to join the conversation.